-You can transfer the programmed data to and from another PRO-2055 or PRO-97 scanner using an optional connecting cable with 1/8-inch (3.5 mm) phone plugs on both ends (not supplied, available at your local RadioShack store).
+You can transfer the programmed data to and from another PRO-97 scanner using an optional connecting cable with 1/8-inch (3.5 mm) phone plugs on both ends (not supplied, available at your local RadioShack store).

-"CLONE MODE" Incorrect Model appears if the scanner receives data from another scanner other than a PRO-2055 or PRO-97.
-This scanner can send/receive the data to or from a PRO-97 scanner.
-Only the Light (PRO-97) and Dimmer (PRO-2055) settings are not transferred, they are set to default.
+"CLONE MODE" Incorrect Model appears if the scanner receives data from another scanner other than a PRO-97.

+Follow these steps to clone the data.

-- 1. Turn on both scanners. - 2.
-Connect the connecting cable to each scanner's PC/IF jack.
-CLONE MODE Press UP to send Remove cable to exit. appears. - 3.
+- 1. Turn on both scanners. - Connect the connecting cable to each scanner's PC/IF jack. \\CLONE MODE\\ Press UP to send Remove cable to exit. appears. - 3.
 Press ▲.
 Confirm to send data?
 1 -> YES Press other key for NO. appears. - 4.
 Press 1 to send the data to the other unit or press any other key to cancel the operation.